RIKEN-RCCS/lens3/v1/doc/design.md

 * ? → __INOPERABLE__: It is at a failure of starting MinIO.
 This
   state is a deadend.
 A bucket-pool should be removed.

+Deleting buckets and secrets may act only on Lens3 during suspension.
+It moves not to READY but INITIAL, which adjusts MinIO in a consistent state with Lens3 at the next start.

 ### Lens3-Mux/Lens3-Api systemd Services

 All states of services are stored in Redis.  systemd services can be